-Kenya safaris are one of the top trips undertaken in Africa and this is surely because of the attractions and activities that tourists can undertake during their visits.
-The giraffe manor and giraffe center Kenya sometimes referred to as hotel with giraffes is a good spot to visit for safari.
+Kenya is one of the top safari destinations in Africa and this is sure because of its unique attractions and activities that tourists can undertake during their visits.
+The Giraffe Centre and Giraffe Manor-sometimes referred to as a hotel with giraffes is a good spot to stay when for a safari in Kenya.
 See the Rothschild Giraffe in their conservation area as well as enjoy a stay at a hotel where they come around expecting a treat.

 Giraffe Centre Kenya

-The giraffe center is currently home to seven female and three male giraffes.
+The giraffe centre is currently home to seven female and three male giraffes.
 Six of these were born at the Centre while four were translocated from different parks and nature conservancies across Kenya.
-By names the giraffes are, Betty (oldest at 17), Kelly –tallest of the females, Daisy IV, Stacey, Salma II, Margaret, Edd (the biggest and father to all the calves), Nandi (2 year calf to Stacey), Mpingo, Lilly, Olerai.
+Bynames the giraffes are Betty (oldest at 17), Kelly –tallest of the females, Daisy IV, Stacey, Salma II, Margaret, Edd (the biggest and father to all the calves), Nandi (2-year calf to Stacey), Mpingo, Lilly and Olerai.

 Giraffe Manor Kenya

-The Giraffe Manor offers great services and some of them include free WIFI, full board accommodation, most drinks include (excluding champagne and exported wines), massage therapist on site and sightseeing vehicle available.
+At the Giraffe Manor, exceptional services are offered and some of them include free WIFI, full board meal plan, accommodation, soft drinks, massage therapist on-site and sightseeing vehicle available.

-Activities that can be done at the Giraffe Manor and Giraffe Centre in Kenya is feeding the resident herd of endangered Rothschild’s giraffes, relax within the manor’s grounds or explore the leafy surrounding suburbs which offer several acclaimed local craft centres and some lovely boutiques.
+Activities that can be done at the Giraffe Manor and Giraffe include feeding the resident herd of endangered Rothschild’s giraffes, relaxing within the manor’s striking grounds or exploring the leafy surrounding suburbs which offer several acclaimed local craft centres and some lovely boutiques.

-The best time to visit the giraffe centre is all year round.
-However, Giraffe Manor closes in May for maintenance.
+The Giraffe manor can be visited all year round.
+However, it closes in May for maintenance.